The Many Hats of Ministers (and How to Share Them With Others)

 Close friendships frequently fall victim to ministry pressures.
 In addition to family time, you need close friends with whom you can share your joys, burdens, frustrations and victories.
 Lasting friendships don’t just happen; they must be “worked at” constantly.
 Set aside regular times for close friends who provide mutual encouragement and support.

 Effective group leadership requires skill.
 Keep your scholar hat on by being a lifelong student of effective group-management and educational methodology.
-If you aren’t consciously and aggressively seeking out better ways to teach children, you may find your ministry characterize by a “dunce” hat.
+If you aren’t consciously and aggressively seeking out better ways to teach children, you may find your ministry characterized by a “dunce” hat.
 A little effort can make the greatest difference in a group experience.

 These are just a few of the major ministry hats all of us are called upon to wear.
 Rather than seeing your hats topple, discover how wearing the hats properly can lead to ministry success and accomplishments beyond what you ever envisioned.